AlaaBondagji/DataAnalysis-Project2/TextAnalysisTask/Text Analysis.md

  Step4: View the Results
    - After execution, the results will display, including word clouds and the top 10 most common words in each category (Spam and Ham).
 ## How the Dataset Was Used
-1. Data Preprocessing:
+1-Data Preprocessing:
- - Text Cleaning: The raw text in the dataset was cleaned by converting it to lowercase, removing URLs, special characters, punctuation, and numbers.
-This step ensures that only meaningful words are kept for analysis.
+  - Text Cleaning:
+Convert text to lowercase and remove URLs, special characters, punctuation, and numbers to retain meaningful words.
- - Stop Words Removal: Common English stop words (e.g., 'the', 'and', 'is') were removed from the text to reduce noise and focus on more important words.
- - Frequent Words Removal: The most frequent words that occur in the text were identified and removed.
-These words may appear too often and provide little value for distinguishing between sentiments (spam or ham).
- - Lemmatization: Words in the dataset were lemmatized using the NLTK WordNetLemmatizer to convert them to their base form (e.g., 'running' becomes 'run').
-This reduces the complexity of the dataset and helps create better features for the model.
+  - Stop Words Removal:
+Filter out common words that don’t add value (e.g., “the,” “and”).
+  - Frequent Words Removal:
+Remove high-frequency words that are not relevant for classification.
+  - Lemmatization:
+Standardize words to their root forms, reducing vocabulary complexity and improving feature creation.

-2. Sentiment Analysis:
+2-Sentiment Analysis:
- - Classification: Sentiment analysis was applied to the preprocessed text using the Naive-Bayes Classifier to identify whether each message is spam or ham.
-The classifier was trained to recognize patterns in the text to accurately predict the sentiment.
+   - Classification: Applied Naive Bayes Classifier to categorize messages as spam or ham.
- - Visualization: Word clouds were generated to visually explore the most frequent words in spam and ham messages.
-Bar charts were also used to show the top 10 most common words in each category.
+   - Visualization: Generated word clouds to highlight common words in spam and ham messages.
+Bar charts show the top 10 frequent words in each category.

-3. Analysis Goal:
+3-Analysis Goal:
- - The goal of the analysis was to detect and categorize text messages as spam or ham based on their content.
-This classification can help in filtering unwanted messages, improving user experience in messaging services, and preventing spam.
+The goal is to classify text messages as spam or ham to filter out unwanted messages, enhancing the user experience in messaging services and reducing spam.